mingy6237/ece1779project_k8s/README.md

 - **Advanced Feature – Auto‑scaling and High Availability**
   - Backend and frontend run as Kubernetes **Deployments** with multiple replicas on the managed DigitalOcean Kubernetes cluster.
   - Pods are fronted by Services and an Ingress/load balancer, with liveness/readiness probes and the ability to **scale replicas up or down** (e.g., via `kubectl scale`) to handle higher load while maintaining availability.
+  - The backend exposes a dedicated `/health` endpoint, which is used by Kubernetes `livenessProbe` and `readinessProbe` on port `3000`; if the health check fails repeatedly, the Pod is automatically restarted, providing self‑healing behavior.
+  - The Next.js frontend container is similarly configured with HTTP liveness/readiness probes on `/` (port `3000`), so unresponsive UI Pods are detected and recreated without manual intervention.

-These features collectively satisfy the course requirements around authentication, CRUD operations, consistency, caching, messaging, Kubernetes deployment, and real‑time behavior.
+These features collectively satisfy the course requirements around authentication, CRUD operations, consistency, caching, messaging, Kubernetes deployment, real‑time behavior, and self‑healing via liveness probes.

 ### 6. User Guide